aoliverwd/brace/README.md

 ## Iteration data variables

-Additional data variables that are added to each data row.
+Variables that are added to each iteration.

 | ID          | Description                                                         | Type    |
 |-------------|---------------------------------------------------------------------|---------|